wp-plugins/woocommerce-pay-per-post/readme.txt

 == Changelog ==

+= 1.4.6 =
+* Added in a "Do Not Protect" option to the dropdown of the PPP Meta box.
+You can now select that to remove restrictions from post.

 = 1.4.5 =
 * Changed the way I query the products to display the meta box on the admin pages.
 This should correct issue with other plugin meta boxes not displaying previously inputted data.

 = 1.4.4 =
 * Changed the logic on custom post types.
 Instead of including all post types by default and allowing users to exclude specific post types.
 I now include only page, and post by default and then let users INCLUDE specific post types.